BrendelGroup/FMAB/Assignments/I519F16/kmerCount/README.md

   * for k=3, each base will be conditioned on the preceding 2 bases : e.g. P(A|AT)
   * for k=4, each base will be conditioned on the preceding 3 bases : e.g. P(A|ATC)

-  * We will only test your code for k=2 but your function should be able to handle any k and normalize accordingly.
+Again, we will only test your code for k=2 but your function should be able to handle any k and normalize accordingly.
-  * If you have not done so in the previous function, you may add pseudocounts here.
+ If you have not done so in the previous function, you may add pseudocounts here.

 ## Output